raj5240/CLARAI/README.md

 1. Replace it with a real identity provider (Firebase/Supabase/Auth0).
 2. Move chat history and user data to a secure backend.
-3. Proxy Gemini requests server-side to avoid exposing API keys.
+3. When re-enabling private models, proxy those requests server-side to avoid exposing API keys.